Guide to Advanced Surgery for Women's Health

 Why Choose Cedars-Sinai Marina del Rey Hospital for Cervical Cancer Treatment?

-The highly skilled and well trained gynecological surgeons at Marina Del Rey Hospital evaluate patients with cervical cancer and provide the most suitable treatment plan for each patient.
+The highly skilled and well trained gynecological surgeons at Cedars-Sinai Marina del Rey Hospital evaluate patients with cervical cancer and provide the most suitable treatment plan for each patient.

 They may choose from the various non-surgical and surgical treatment options available.
 The treatment model that relieves your symptoms and reduces the severity of cervical cancer is considered.

 The cervix is at the lower part of the uterus and opens into the vagina.
 Cervical cancer occurs whenever the cells in the cervix abnormally grow out of control.

 Multiple factors including the stage of cancer, health concerns, and preferences of the patient will be considered while treating cervical cancer.

 Surgical Procedures for Cervical Cancer Performed at Cedars-Sinai Marina del Rey Hospital

 If the cancer of the cervix is found at an early stage, it can be treated by removing the uterus.
 In this method, the whole uterus or a part of the uterus is removed.
 This procedure is called a hysterectomy and has a high success rate of curing cervical cancer with very few chances of recurrence.
 After this procedure, women will never be able to conceive.
 At a very early stage of cervical cancer, an attempt can be made to save the uterus, enabling the patient to give birth to a child in the future.

 Types of hysterectomy procedure followed in the treatment of cervical cancer:

 Simple hysterectomy: This procedure is undertaken only in the initial stages of cervical cancer.
 During this procedure, the cancer cells along with the cervix and uterus are removed.